callum-hart/immutable-styles/docs/itsJustJavaScript.md

 # It's Just JavaScript

 Since immutable styles is just JavaScript it gets the niceties of CSS pre-processors for free.
-Leveraging everyday JavaScript enables variables, detached rule-sets, *pre-processor* mixins, and theming with little to no extra cost.
+Leveraging everyday JavaScript enables variables, detached rulesets, *pre-processor* mixins, and theming with little to no extra cost.

 ### Variables